 We described in an earlier post what an acceleration meeting is, how it should be conducted and what the benefits are.
-In the acceleration meetings, everyone records the weekly outcome (preferably in Howwe) and the team can immediately see their own progress.
-The result from all teams are summarized on a “dashboard” (digital targeting) and the overall progress is displayed.
-The dashboard is a very powerful tool to keep the momentum and engagement going throughout the company.
+In the Acceleration Meetings, everyone records the weekly outcome (preferably in Howwe) and the team can immediately see their own progress.
+The result from all teams are summarized on a “Dashboard” and the overall progress is displayed.

 What does the dashboard show?